-- You can connect to good trains that will take you to Brooklyn: the N and Q subway trains at Hoyt Avenue/31st Street in Queens, and the 4, 5, and 6 subway trains at Lexington Avenue in Manhattan.
+The M60 bus stops at all terminals at LaGuardia.
+It operates 24 hours a day, seven days a week, with varying frequency.
+It goes to 106th and Broadway via 125th Street in Manhattan and Astoria Blvd. in Queens.
+You can connect to good trains that will take you to Brooklyn: the N and Q subway trains at Hoyt Avenue/31st Street in Queens, and the 4, 5, and 6 subway trains at Lexington Avenue in Manhattan.

-- Connections to the E, F, M, R and 7 trains on the New York City subway at the Jackson Heights-Roosevelt Avenue/74 St-Broadway.
+Or, take the Q70 Limited or Q47 buses.
+Connections to the E, F, M, R and 7 trains on the New York City subway at the Jackson Heights-Roosevelt Avenue/74 St-Broadway.
 (If you need the 2 or 3 trains, then take the 7 train to Manhattan and connect with the 2, 3 line at Times Square.)
 It's fast; the trip between Jackson Heights and LaGuardia Airport is about 10 minutes, and the trains into Manhattan take about 10 minutes.
 So, within 20 minutes of getting on this express bus, you're in Manhattan and you can hop on your subway to Brooklyn.

 As every New Yorker knows, mass transit can be the fastest, cheapest way to go—especially when there's a lot of holiday car traffic.
 Bus drivers can help you navigate and once you are in the subway system, you can check the maps.